 Estimates of total stock biomass derived from a conversion of the length frequencies to weight are listed in Table 7.
-Total biomass calculated in this way has differed by 4% from the direct estimates of the total survey biomass (Tab.3).

-Table 8 shows the fishable biomass calculated from the number of individuals equal to and above 17 mm CL.
-This size limit is assumed to correspond roughly to the L{50} value of a commercial shrimp trawl with a mesh size of 44 mm in the cod-end.
+The fishable biomass is calculated from the number of individuals equal to and above 17 mm CL.
+This size limit is assumed to correspond roughly to the L{50} value of a commercial shrimp trawl with a mesh size of 44 mm in the codend.
 The fishable biomass was in 2003 at the record high level of 548 000 tons for the entire survey area.
-In 2008, the fishable biomass index for the entire survey area amounts to about 255 500 tons, which is below the long-term average (282 700).
-Worth noting is that the rate of decrease seems to have been increasing since 2003.
+In 2010, the fishable biomass for the entire survey area amounts to about 321 100 tons, which is 13 % above the long-term average (282 700) and 30 % higher than last yr.